DennisSchenkel/PP4-Cityfur/README.md

 **Using the Lighthouse test, multiple issues showed up, leading to low rating for "Best Practices"**<br>
 This happens because of two separate factors:<br>
 - When showing images hosted on Cloudinary, Cloudinary deploys multiple cookies (15 when testing).
 Google Chrome will stop supporting 3rd party cookies in the future, what leads to a low scoring when it comes to "Best Practices".
-- When loading a page with a form using the datepicker-widget.
+- When loading a page with a form using the Django-Bootstrap-Datapicker-Plus widget (latest version 5.0.5).
 This widget uses "deprecated APIs" which will be removed from the browser: "DOM Mutation Events, including `DOMSubtreeModified`, `DOMNodeInserted`, `DOMNodeRemoved`, `DOMNodeRemovedFromDocument`, `DOMNodeInsertedIntoDocument`, and `DOMCharacterDataModified`".<br>
 <br>
 Both issues are, at this point in time, outside my control and finding alternative solutions would take too much time and would lead me to missing the deadline.<br>
 <br>